PeqNP/FTPKit/README.md

 ## Integration

 1. Drag the "FTPKit.xcodeproj" into your project.
+2. Add the FTPKit (FTPKit) as a Target Dependency (refer to the screehnshot below)
-2. Add the required library and frameworks (refer screenshot below).
+3. Add the required library and frameworks (refer screenshot below).
     - Open the "Build Phases" tab
     - Expand Link Binary With Libraries
     - Click the "+" button and add CFNetwork.framework, Foundation.framework and libFTPKit.a
-3. Add linker flags.
+4. Add linker flags.
     - Open the "Build Settings" tab
 	- Find "Other Linker Flags" and set the value to **-ObjC -all_load**
-4. Add the FTPKit header file, **#import \<FTPKit/FTPKit.h\>**, where you want to use the library.
+5. Add the FTPKit header file, **#import \<FTPKit/FTPKit.h\>**, where you want to use the library.

 ![][1]